pmorissette/bt/docs/source/examples-nb.rst

 SMA Strategy
 ------------

-Let's start off with a Simple Moving Average (SMA) strategy.
+Let’s start off with a Simple Moving Average (SMA) strategy.
 We will start with a simple version of the strategy, namely:

-* **Select** the securities that are currently above their 50 day moving average
+-  **Select** the securities that are currently above their 50 day moving average
-* **Weigh** each selected security equally
+-  **Weigh** each selected security equally
-* **Rebalance** the portfolio to reflect the target weights
+-  **Rebalance** the portfolio to reflect the target weights

 This should be pretty simple to build.
 The only thing missing above is the calculation of the simple moving average.
 When should this take place?

 Given the flexibility of **bt**, there is no strict rule.
 The average calculation could be performed in an Algo, but that would be pretty inefficient.
 A better way would be to calculate the moving average at the beginning - before starting the backtest.
 After all, all the data is known in advance.

-Now that we know what we have to do, let's get started.
+Now that we know what we have to do, let’s get started.
 First we will download some data and calculate the simple moving average.

 .. code:: ipython3